-The Multicultural House features audio/visual equipment for facilitating presentations and accessing multimedia.
+The house also features audio/visual equipment for facilitating presentations and accessing multimedia.
 The lower level serves as a multipurpose room perfect for group meetings, performances, movie screenings, presentations and much more.
 The upper/main floor features a full conference room, lounge space, kitchen, dining space and a sunroom that is commonly used for morning prayers and group meditation sessions.

 Faculty, staff and student groups can reserve space in the Multicultural House using EMS however priority is given to programs that support the mission of the Multicultural House.

 The Multicultural Center is a smaller but more visible and centralized facility located on the second floor of the Alvarez College Union, between the Union Station convenience store and the Duke Family Performance Hall.
 It is primarily an administrative space for the director of multicultural affairs and the college's four NPHC organizations: